AndreyFernandes-NP/Tsukiyo-no-Sentaku/README.md

 ## About the Team
 We are **RedHammer Studios**, a group of passionate creators who came together to combine our skills and bring this project to life.

-- **Rain (Andrey)** — Lead Developer, Director, Team Manager, and Writer.
-Responsible for the story, overall direction, and the implementation of the LLM system.
+- **Rain (Andrey)** — Lead Developer, Programmer, Director, Team Manager, and Writer.
+Responsible for the story, overall direction, programming of many QoL features, systems, and the implementation of the LLM system.
 - **Ervilha** — Character Designer, shaping the look and personality of each character.
 - **Sigmamaco** — Background Artist, crafting the immersive settings and stunning environments.
 - **Salada** — Concept and Sketch Artist, providing the foundation for the project’s visual identity.